Greenborne

 Greenborne is a British radio soap opera set in Greenborne, a fictional rural village.
-Created by Colin Brake and Andrew Mark Sewell and produced by B7 Media, the first episode of Greenborne was broadcast on 21 March 2021.
+Created by Colin Brake and Andrew Mark Sewell and produced by B7 Media, the first episode of Greenborne was broadcast on 21 March 2021 and the last (as of 2024) on 6 June 2021.
 It is broadcast initially on over 30 community radiostations, such as Swindon 105.5, and Tring Radio.

 Synopsis

 The series is set in the near future, the summer of 2021, as the residents of the fictional village of Greenborne emerge from the constraints of the COVID-19 pandemic.

 Production

 Greenborne was devised by Colin Brake and Andrew Mark Sewell and written by Colin Brake, Bev Doyle and Angela Churm.
 It features an ensemble cast headed by John Altman and Louise Jameson, known from EastEnders and Corrinne Wicks from Doctors and Emmerdale.
 Altman has described it as "a raunchier version of The Archers".
 The making of the programme received funding from the Department for Digital, Culture, Media and Sport through the Government's Audio Content Fund.
 Series One, comprising twelve episodes, each of which has a running time of 15 minutes, was recorded in January and February 2021 with the first episode being released on 21 March 2021 and from then on a weekly basis until 6 June 2021.